marijnh/Eloquent-JavaScript/05_higher_order.md

 and, I guess, _vegetable_.

 When programming, we can't rely on all the words we need to be waiting for us in the dictionary.
-Thus, you might fall into the pattern of the first recipe—work out the precise steps the computer has to perform, one by one, blind to the higher-level concepts that they express.
+Thus you might fall into the pattern of the first recipe—work out the precise steps the computer has to perform, one by one, blind to the higher-level concepts that they express.